borisblack/scicms-client/docs/item_management.md

 ![Creating an Item](img/item_creating.png "Creating an Item")

+Each Item has an optional parameter **Cache TTL (min)** - cache lifetime in minutes.
+If it is not set, then the default value is 10 minutes (configurable parameter, for more details see [SciCMS Core documentation](https://github.com/borisblack/scicms-core/blob/main/docs/data_model.md "Data model").
+If the cache value is less than or equal to 0, then Item records are not cached.
+The cache works only for read operations.
+When an Item is changed/deleted, the cache is updated.

 After clicking the **Save** button, we need re-enter the application (a corresponding dialog box with a suggestion will be displayed).

 To view and edit an Item, double-click on the selected line in the list tab.